 Whether you are setting out to optimize delivery routes, analyse catchment areas, deploy geomarketing techniques or define the ideal sectorization for your sales force, geocoding is without question the place to start.
 Geocoding generates the basic units of information for building the geographic dimension of your business and fully exploiting your applications and business processes.

 Geocoding is an operation that consists of assigning geographic coordinates (X,Y / latitude and longitude) to a postal address so as to be able to locate it in geographical space.

 Any object that already has an associated postal address, or that can be associated with a postal address, can be geocoded.

-In geocoding your customer files, lists of business establishments, depots and warehouses, competitors or any other files containing addresses, you are rendering them useable and exploitable by a large range of applications for viewing, analysis and optimization.
+, lists of business establishments, depots and warehouses, competitors or any other files containing addresses, you are rendering them useable and exploitable by a large range of applications for viewing, analysis and optimization.
 For these applications, geographic coordinates are an essential component to each record so it is accurately geolocated in a mapping space, for the purpose of applying groupings, performing calculations when plotting itineraries or routes, defining business sectors or areas of influence… Geographic coordinates are the magic ingredient of precision mapping: without them, none of these treatments will be possible.